Alan Gagloyev: Domestic policy

+Dzhussoev government (2022–2026)

 Gagloev named Konstantin Dzhussoev, who holds a monopoly on South Ossetia's construction industry, as his Prime Minister who has no experience with either politics or working in government.
 This has led to concerns about conflicts of interest with government funds for construction.
 Additionally, Dzhussoev's relationship to Albert Dzhussoev, one of the wealthiest men in the republic, has drawn criticism.
 Gagloev appointed Valery Gazzaev as his minister of Internal Affairs, an "experienced” and “professional” former head of the security department who has worked in law enforcement since 1997 and is one of the few members of the cabinet without family relationships to Gagloev.
 However, Gagloev named a relative, Oleg Gagloev, as his minister of justice who was formerly Anatoly Bibilov's chief of staff, but was fired in 2020.
 In 2021 Bibilov's government opened a corruption investigation into Oleg and Landa Abaeva, the head of accounting at the time, for five million missing roubles, however, after going in exile in Russia, in two months the Tskhinvali City Court ruled the investigation to be politically motivated and illegal.
 Alan Dzhioev has been appointed Gagloev's head of presidential administration who had previously been a judge of the constitutional court under Leonid Tibilov, however, he is Gagloev's son-in-law.
 There where also concerns due to his relationship with Arsen Gagloev, Alan's brother, who fled to Russia in 2011 and is a Gazprom executive.
 The aforementioned Anatoly Pliyev was named minister of the security council, and one of his first acts was dismissing the head of the State Security Committee, Major General Vladimir Khubaev, and his deputy Vasily Guliyev without giving a reason and named his close personal friend Alexander Tuaev as the new chairman.